 Have the elders a like authority?
 Are they charged to impose rules on other churches, and furnished for this purpose, with the authority of the apostle?
 Now that was the case of Titus.
 And, if one part of the command be binding, why should not the other part be equally so?
 It is the same authority which is in exercise.
 The apostle, in imposing on Titus, without any other direction, the task of setting in order that which remained to be set in order, shewed he had confidence in his capacity to do it in a fitting way.
 It is just the same as to the appointment of elders, which rests exactly on the same foundation.
 If the author is authorized to appropriate to himself these things, the pope has not less reason to take to himself that which the Lord confided to the son of Jonas.

-Many things had been set in order by Paul j others were to be so by Titus; that is, all that remained yet to be set in order.
-In doing so, Titus used an authority in the exercise of which he could act in a competent way, which gave to his acts the same authority as the acts by which the apostle, whose delegate Titus was, had already set in order other things.| Had all elders this mission?
+Many things had been set in order by Paul; others were to be so by Titus; that is, all that remained yet to be set in order.
+In doing so, Titus used an authority in the exercise of which he could act in a competent way, which gave to his acts the same authority as the acts by which the apostle, whose delegate Titus was, had already set in order other things¦.
+Had all elders this mission?
 Was this command always binding?
 The anonymous author cites not one word of scripture to shew us that this command applies to Christians of the present day.
-But, says he, it is clear it is a binding command at that time, for he tells Timothy in what way one ought to conduct oneself (not &#8220;to behave thyself&#8221;) in the Church of God.
+But, says he, it is clear it is a binding command at that time, for he tells Timothy in what way one ought to conduct oneself (not "to behave thyself") in the Church of God.
 This point has been already discussed.
 But, as it is an important point,

-| This argument has so much the more power that in @Acts 14 it is the apostles themselves who appoint the elders.
+¦ This argument has so much the more power that in @Acts 14 it is the apostles themselves who appoint the elders.

 {209}

-and the sole and solitary foundation of the author&#8217;s system, it is worth while examining it again.|
+and the sole and solitary foundation of the author's system, it is worth while examining it again¦.

 We do not doubt that elders had been established in the Church.
 We wish even to realize and respect all that is possible to be realized of their work in these present times.
-Brethren have always acted according to this principle,| on certain occasions with more energy than on others.
+Brethren have always acted according to this principle¦, on certain occasions with more energy than on others.